LandmakTechnology/package-management/soarQube-Installation/READme.md

 sudo service sshd restart
 ```
 ### 3. Install Java JDK 1.8+ required for sonarqube to start
+Note: Your java version has to be the same with your Maven java version.
 ``` sh
 cd /opt
 sudo yum -y install unzip wget git